Alternatives to Burning

 - Haul the debris to a permitted construction and demolition (C&D) landfill.
 The C&D landfills can be found in your local yellow pages.
 Current permitted C&D landfills can also be found on the Land Protection Branch Solid Waste Management Program website.
 Open the excel file titled "Solid Waste Disposal Facilities."

-For more information about the Open Burning Ban, contact the EPD’s Air Protection Branch at (404) 363-7000 or the appropriate EPD District office for a specific county.
+For more information about the Open Burning Ban, contact the EPD’s Air Protection Branch at (404) 363-7000 or the appropriate.
 Questions about options for handling the solid waste can be directed to the EPD’s Land Protection Branch at (404) 362-2537.

 Other Helpful Websites